-- "(i) circumstances indicating that you have registered or you have acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of your documented out-of-pocket costs directly related to the domain name; or - (ii) you have registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that you have engaged in a pattern of such conduct; or - (iii) you have registered the domain name primarily for the purpose of disrupting the business of a competitor; or - (iv) by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your web site or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your website or location or of a product or service on your web site or location."
+"(i) circumstances indicating that you have registered or you have acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of your documented out-of-pocket costs directly related to the domain name; or

+(ii) you have registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that you have engaged in a pattern of such conduct; or

+(iii) you have registered the domain name primarily for the purpose of disrupting the business of a competitor; or

+(iv) by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your web site or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your website or location or of a product or service on your web site or location."

-The Panel finds that Complainant has provided ample evidence to show that registration and use of the VIOOH trademarks long predate the registration of the Domain Name.
+The Panel finds that Complainant has provided ample evidence to show that registration and use of the HALEON trademarks predate the registration of the Domain Name.
 Complainant is also well established and known.
-Indeed, the record shows that Complainant's VIOOH trademarks and related products and services are widely known and recognized.
-Therefore, Respondent was likely aware of the VIOOH trademarks when he registered the Domain Name, or knew or should have known that the Domain Name was identical to Complainant's trademarks.
+Indeed, the record shows that Complainant's HALEON trademarks and related products and services are widely known and recognized.
+Moreover, the addition of the term "rewards" to Complainant's trademark in the Domain Name suggests activities potentially related to engaging in Complainant's industry and activities.
+Therefore, Respondent was likely aware of the HALEON trademarks when he registered the Domain Name, or knew or should have known that the Domain Name was identical to Complainant's trademarks.
 See WIPO Overview 3.0, section 3.2.2; see also TTT Moneycorp Limited v.
 Privacy Gods / Privacy Gods Limited, WIPO Case No. D2016-1973.

 The Panel therefore finds that Respondent's awareness of Complainant's trademark rights at the time of registration suggests bad faith.
 See Red Bull GmbH v.
-Credit du Léman SA, Jean-Denis Deletraz, WIPO Case No. D2011-2209; Nintendo of America Inc v.
-Marco Beijen, Beijen Consulting, Pokemon Fan Clubs Org., and Pokemon Fans Unite, WIPO Case No. D2001-1070; Bell South Intellectual Property Corporation v.
+Credit du Léman SA, Jean-Denis Deletraz,

+WIPO Case No. D2011-2209; Nintendo of America Inc v.
+Marco Beijen, Beijen Consulting, Pokemon Fan Clubs Org., and Pokemon Fans Unite, WIPO Case No. D2001-1070; BellSouth Intellectual Property Corporation v.
 Serena, Axel, WIPO Case No. D2006-0007.

-Further, the registration of the Domain Name incorporating Complainant's VIOOH trademark in its entirety suggests Respondent's actual knowledge of Complainant's rights in the VIOOH trademarks at the time of registration of the Domain Name and its effort to opportunistically capitalize on the registration and use of the Domain Name.
+Further, the registration of the Domain Name incorporating Complainant's HALEON trademark in its entirety suggests Respondent's actual knowledge of Complainant's rights in the HALEON trademarks at the time of registration of the Domain Name and its effort to opportunistically capitalize on the registration and use of the Domain Name.
+Further, UDRP panels have consistently found that the mere registration of a domain name that is identical or confusingly similar (particularly domain names comprising typos or incorporating the mark plus a descriptive term) to a famous or widely-known trademark by an unaffiliated entity can by itself create a presumption of bad faith.
+See section 3.1.4 of the WIPO Overview 3.0.
+Here, the addition of the term "rewards" to Complainant's trademark in the Domain Name suggests activities potentially related to engaging in Complainant's industry and activities.